The Medical School,

 During the Cancer Technologies and Clinical Research module, there is the opportunity to select either the Home Office Licence Induction Course or Cancer Systems Biology Course.
 In the summer, the 25-week continuous research project gives you the practical experience of performing hypothesis-led translational research, which culminates in an oral presentation, written dissertation and a viva.

 Assessment is by a combination of written seen exams, oral and poster presentations, and written assignments.
-The research project is assessed by an oral presentation and a written dissertation.
+The research project is assessed by an oral presentation, a written dissertation and a viva voce exam.

 - 1 year full-time